-Sign up for email updates on the TC Energy Pumped Storage Project.
+Sign up for Pumped Storage Project email updates.

 TC Energy is proposing to develop an energy storage facility that would provide 1,000 megawatts of flexible, clean energy to Ontario’s electricity system using a process known as pumped storage.